NavdeepVerma/Supply_Chain/README.md

 **Transactions:** `Orderw` `Orderc` `Deliver` `Harvested`

-The `harvest` function is called when an `Harvested` transaction is submitted by the warehouse.
+The `harvest` function is called when an `Harvested` transaction is submitted by the farmer.
 The logic simply checks that the listing for the Vegetable is harvest, and then updates the VegetableListing status to harvested  **(_= participant intials)**

 The `makeOrderw` function is called when an `Order` transaction is submitted by the warehouse.
 The logic simply checks that the listing for the Vegetable is harvested and up for sale, and then updates the VegetableListing status to indeliver_w  **(_= participant intials)**